sofa-framework/doc/components/mechanicalload/interactionellipsoidforcefield.md

 <!-- generate_doc -->
 # InteractionEllipsoidForceField

-Repulsion applied by an ellipsoid toward the exterior or the interior
+Outward / inward repulsion applied by an ellipsoid geometry, which can possibly act on several objects.

 ## Vec3d,Rigid3d